DarrenJiang13/VideoPose3DwithDetectron2/README.md

 # VideoPose3D project with detectron2

 This project is about estimating 3D human pose from customized 2D video, whose 2D keypoints are provided by detectron2 rather than detectron.
+This project is mainly about how to implement video-pose-3D project of facebook research for inference in the wild in your own computer.
+Instead of detectron, we use detectron2 here.

 ![Alt Text](https://github.com/DarrenJiang13/VideoPose3DwithDetectron2/blob/master/images/example.gif)